 There’s a simple solution: grafting the damaged gum tissue.

 Soft Tissue Grafting for Smile & Gum Restoration

 To be honest, gum surgery sounds a lot worse than it actually is.
 We’ll numb the area so you don’t feel a thing.
 Local anesthetic is all that’s needed, but we can even give you a sedative during the grafting surgery to help you relax if you’re nervous.
-You’ll be able to go home on the same day.
 The process is really more like a regular dental care appointment than actual surgery.